 - 1. If you have not yet downloaded and extracted the tutorial data, click here to download it.
-Then decompress (unzip) the file archive using the method of your choice. - 2.
-If a MegAlign Pro project is already open, choose File > New Alignment Project.
-Otherwise, launch MegAlign Pro. - 3.
-Choose File > Add Sequences End-to-end, or click on the Add sequences end-to-end in project tool ().
+Then decompress (unzip) the file archive using the method of your choice. - If a MegAlign Pro project is already open, choose File > New Alignment Project > Blank Document.
+Otherwise, launch MegAlign Pro.